Azure-Samples/Azure-Confidential-Computing-VMs/Recover CVM from Ubuntu 6_8_0 bug.md

 # How to identify the issue?
 You can use below commend to identify whether VM kernel version has been updated to version 6.8.

-**Note** This will work if the Confidential VM has not been re-booted after the installation of the kernel update.
+**Note**: This will work if the Confidential VM has not been re-booted after the installation of the kernel update.

 ```
 apt list --installed | grep linux-image-6.8.0-1014-azure